 Photos: $60 extra

 I’ll make the maths for you: the Bridge Climb is 20 times more expensive than the Pylon Lookout.
-So is it worth spending all this money?
+So is it worth spending all this money if your budget is tight?

 Is the Bridge Climb experience much better than the Pylon Lookout?

-My short, personal answer is no. But, of course, it depends on what you’re after.
+My short, personal answer is yes the Bridge Climb is better, but I wouldn’t break the bank for it.
+Of course, it depends on what you’re after.

 Although they aren’t as good as on the Bridge Climb, the views from the Pylon Lookout are spectacular.